mudrd8mz/moodle-editor_marklar/README.md

 Usage
 -----

+1. As an admin, go to Site administration > Plugins > Text editors > Manage editors
+2. Enable the Marklar editor
-Set Marklar as your preferred text editor.
+3. As the user, go to your Preferences > Editor preferences and set Marklar as your preferred editor.
+4. Go to Preferences > Miscellaneous > Marklar editor preferences to eventually change the default behaviour of the editor.

 Features
 --------